Labor Day holiday closings

 • The Galveston County and Federal courthouses will be closed Monday.

-• City offices in Galveston, Clear Lake Shores, Dickinson, Friendswood, Hitchcock, Jamaica Beach, Kemah, La Marque, Santa Fe, Texas City and Tiki Island will be closed Monday.
+• City offices in Galveston, Bayou Vista, Clear Lake Shores, Dickinson, Friendswood, Hitchcock, Jamaica Beach, Kemah, La Marque, Santa Fe, Texas City and Tiki Island will be closed Monday.

 • Information wasn’t provided from the city of League City.